olivluca/combi_d/protocol/README.md

 To turn the heating on you should give here a positive setpoint.
 With 0.0 (0xAA, 0X0A) the heating will turn off.
 For this to work the fan (frame 0x07) should be 0x00 (off), 0x01 (eco) or 0x02 (high).
-I don't know if the Combi interprets corretly setpoints with decimals, the cp plus only allows to set the temperature in 1º increments between 5º and 30º.
+I don't know if the Combi interprets correctly setpoints with decimals, the cp plus only allows to set the temperature in 1º increments between 5º and 30º.

 ## Frame 0x04, Water temperature setpoint